DSimonne/gwaihir/README.md

 You can install gwaihir via the setup.py script, so that you can use via a package after in python, see below

-Gwaihir is also avaible on pypi.org, each new version from the master branch is uploaded: `https://pypi.org/project/gwaihir/` On the contrary, if you follow the github changes on the dev branchm you will have the latest version
+Gwaihir is also avaible on pypi.org, each new version from the master branch is uploaded: `https://pypi.org/project/gwaihir/` On the contrary, if you follow the github changes on the you will have the latest updates.

 # Installing different packages